Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `managedIdentities.systemAssigned`

+Optional.
 Enables system assigned managed identity on the resource.

 - Required: No
 - Type: bool

 ### Parameter: `managedIdentities.userAssignedResourceIds`

+Optional.
 The resource ID(s) to assign to the resource.

 - Required: No
 - Type: array

 ### Parameter: `privateEndpoints`

+Optional.
 Configuration details for private endpoints.
 For security reasons, it is recommended to use private endpoints whenever possible.

 - Required: No
 - Type: array